 Require the groundhog to step on the trigger plate in order to reach it.

-Take into consideration the trap style (1 vs 2 door)
+Take into consideration the trap type (1 vs 2-door).

 1-DOOR TRAP - Position bait at the END

 For a 1-door trap, place the bait at the end of the trap, behind the trigger plate.
 To prevent a groundhog from reaching the bait from outside of the trap, try to keep the bait as far from the trap walls as possible.